danielsaidi/Vandelay/README.md

 ## About

-Vandelay is an iOS importer/exporter.
-It supports `Codable` types, strings and data and comes with built-in support for exporting and importing strings/data to/from a bunch of data sources.
+Vandelay is a Swift-based iOS importer/exporter.
+It supports `Codable`, strings and data and comes with built-in support for exporting and importing strings/data to/from a bunch of data sources.

 ## Installation

 ### Swift Package Manager

-In Xcode 11 and later, the easiest way to add Vandelay to your project is to use Swift Package Manager:
+The easiest way to add Vandelay to your project is to use Swift Package Manager:
 ```
 .package(url: "git@github.com:danielsaidi/Vandelay.git" ...)
 ```

 ### CocoaPods

-If you use [CocoaPods](CocoaPods), add this line to your `Podfile` and run `pod install`:
 ```ruby
 pod "Vandelay"
 ```

 ### Carthage

-If you use [Carthage](carthage), add this line to your `Cartfile` then run `carthage update --platform iOS`:
 ```ruby
 github "danielsaidi/Vandelay"
 ```

 ### Manual installation

-To add `Vandelay` to your app without a dependency manager, clone this repository and place it somewhere on disk, then add `Vandelay.xcodeproj` to the project and `Vandelay.framework` as an embedded app binary and target dependency.
+To add `Vandelay` to your app without a dependency manager, clone this repository, add `Vandelay.xcodeproj` to your project and `Vandelay.framework` as an embedded app binary and target dependency.

 ## Exporting data